 Federal Work Study (FWS)

+Federal Work Study provides eligible students employment opportunities to fund their education.
 The Financial Aid Office and Student Employment Services collaborate to administer the Federal Work Study program.
 The Financial Aid Office oversees departmental budgets and student eligibility.
 The Student Employment Services office assists eligible students with the hiring process and develops FWS work sites.
 Students have the opportunity to choose where they would like to work when applying for FWS jobs on Handshake.
 For questions related to FWS eligibility please contact the Financial Aid Office at (607) 436-2532.

 Off-Campus Part-Time Job Opportunities: